JobService/job-service/docs/pages/en-us/Getting-Started.md

 ## Adding a Job

-1. Expand the PUT /jobs/{jobId} method.
+1. Expand the PUT /partitions/{partition}/jobs/{jobId} method.
+2. Enter a value for `partition`.
-2. Enter a value for `jobId`.
+3. Enter a value for `jobId`.
-3. Click on the example value box on the right to fill in the `newJob` body.
+4. Click on the example value box on the right to fill in the `newJob` body.
-4. Edit these fields with your own details:
+5. Edit these fields with your own details:

 	* `name`: name of the job. <br>
 	* `description`: description of the job. <br>